OrebroUniversity/perception_oru/graph_map/README.md

-# graphMap
+# graph_map_localisation
 A library for mapping based on graph convention and nodes containing local maps.

-Depends on Eigen, ros and oru perception.
+Depends on Eigen, ros and.
 The package has to be built inside oru_perception workspace